Best Paint For Stucco in 2023

-With millions of homes that need painting every year, wouldn’t it be nice to hear from the experts about the best paint for stucco?
+With millions of homes that need painting every year, wouldn’t it be nice to hear from the experts about the best paint for stucco in 2023?

-Painting contractors can tell us, for example, what paints cover the best.
+For example, painting contractors can tell us what paints cover the best.
 However, typically they are not visiting their work three, five, or eight years later.

 And if a painting contractor did check up years later, by the time they did, the paint manufacturer might have changed the formula of the paint.

-Their answers were mainly analytical and factual, with a few interesting stories.
+Their answers were mainly analytical and factual, including a few interesting stories.